 - Be vigilant in the delivery of patient care.

-general anesthesia to patients of all ages and physical conditions for a
+- Administer general anesthesia to patients with a variety of physical conditions.

 - Administer and manage a variety of regional anesthetics.

 - Maintain current certification in ACLS and PALS.

 - Apply knowledge to practice in decision making and problem solving.

 - Provide nurse anesthesia services based on evidence-based principles

 - Perform a preanesthetic assessment before providing anesthesia services.